panchen2024/panchen2024.github.io/teaching.md

 - Fall 2023, Spring 2023, Fall 2022, Spring 2022, Fall 2021: Principles of Microeconomics

 ## Research Assistant
--Summer 2022, Summer 2024: RA for Professor **Carol Shiue** at the University of Colorado Boulder
+- Summer 2022, Summer 2024: RA for Professor **Carol Shiue** at the University of Colorado Boulder